ulissesemuman/EmulatorExtensionHelper/README.md

 2. Launch the app and choose:
      - "Add context menu for current user"
      - or "Add context menu for all users" (requires administrator rights).

+## Uninstallation

+Use the app’s interface to:
+- Remove all context menu entries.
+- Remove all file and extension associations made by the program.

+## 🛠️ Usage

+Run the Helper

+Launch the application to access the configuration UI.

+Add Context Menu Options

+Choose whether to install for the current user or for all users.

+Adds options like:

+"Associate this file with an emulator"

+"Associate this extension with an emulator"

+"Remove association"

+Manage Emulators

+Select emulator executables.

+Emulator Helper will extract a friendly name using metadata or registry entries.

+Configure Associations

+Open any ROM file and choose from the emulators you’ve registered.

+File hash-based association ensures tracking even if moved.

 3. Right-click any supported file type in Explorer and associate it with an emulator!

+## 📸 Screenshots

 ## 🔐 Requirements